The Florida Bar

 b.
 Scope of the exemption

 Section 119.071(1)(d), Florida Statutes, does not create a blanket exception to the Public Records Act for all attorney work product.
 Op.
 Att'y Gen. Fla.
 91-75 (1991).
 The exemption is narrower than the work product privilege recognized by the courts for private litigants.
 Op.
 Att'y Gen. Fla.
 85-89 (1985).
-In order to qualify for the work product exemption, the records must have been prepared exclusively for or in anticipation of litigation or adversarial administrative proceedings; records prepared for other purposes may not be converted into exempt material simply because they are also used in or related to the litigation.
+The records must have been prepared “exclusively” for litigation or adversarial administrative proceedings, or prepared in anticipation of imminent litigation or adversarial administrative proceedings; records prepared for other purposes may not be converted into exempt material simply because they are also used in or related to the litigation.
 For example, memoranda prepared by a state corrections department attorney regarding lethal injection procedures do not constitute exempt attorney work product because neither memorandum “relates to any pending litigation or appears to have been prepared ‘exclusively for litigation.’”
 Lightbourne v.
 McCollum, 969 So.
 2d 326, 333 (Fla.
 2007).
-Similarly, in MHM Correctional Services, Inc. v.
-State, Department of Corrections, No. 2009 CA 2105 (Fla.
-2d Cir.
-Ct.
-June 10, 2009), the court held that the department wrongfully withheld portions of an e-mail stream regarding the bid process as protected work product because none of the emails were prepared in contemplation of litigation as required by the statute).

 Moreover, only those records which are prepared by or at the express direction of the agency attorney and reflect "a mental impression, conclusion, litigation strategy, or legal theory of the attorney or the agency" are exempt from disclosure until the conclusion of the proceedings. (e.s.)
 See, City of North Miami v.
 Miami Herald Publishing Company, 468 So.
 2d 218, 219 (Fla.
 1985) (noting application of exemption to "government agency, attorney-prepared litigation files during the pendency of litigation"); and City of Miami Beach v.
 DeLapp, 472 So.
 2d 543 (Fla.
 3d DCA 1985) (opposing counsel not entitled to city's legal memoranda as such material is exempt work product).
 Compare, City of Orlando v.
 Desjardins, 493 So.
 2d 1027, 1028 (Fla.
 1986) (trial court must examine city's litigation file in accident case and prohibit disclosure only of those records reflecting mental impression, conclusion, litigation strategy or legal theory of attorney or city) and Lightbourne v.
 McCollum, supra (memoranda do not constitute exempt work product because they appear to be “final in form” and convey “specific factual information” rather than mental impressions or litigation strategies).
 See also, Op.
 Att'y Gen. Fla.
 91-75 (1991) (work product exemption not applicable to documents generated or received by school district investigators, acting at the direction of the school board to conduct an investigation of certain school district departments).